Post 9/11 GI Bill BAH Rate for Online CollegesUpdated: November 9, 2022

-The Post-9/11 GI Bill BAH rate (known as the Monthly Housing Allowance) is $917 per month for full-time students enrolled in an online college, school, or distance-learning program until July 31, 2022.
+The Post-9/11 GI Bill monthly housing allowance (MHA) rate for full-time students enrolled in an online college, school or distance-learning program is $938.50 per month until July 31, 2023.

 Click here for all BAH Rates for students.

-How Will the New Forever GI Bill Affect BAH and Online Student Veterans?
+How Will the New Forever GI Bill Affect MHA for In-Person and Online Student Veterans?

 How Is BAH Calculated for Online Education or Distance Learning Students?